noahzhy/FIR-Image-Action-Dataset/README.md

 #### Heat source

 There are five type of heat source.

-"none" : no any heat source.
+* "none": no any heat source.

-""
+* ""